minprog/programming-1/20 Problem sets/10 1 - Mario/10 Standard edition.md

 ## CS50 Style

-In addition to `check50`, the CS50 Appliance comes with `style50`, a tool with which you can evaluate your code's style vis-à-vis link:https://manual.cs50.net/style/[CS50's style guide].
+In addition to `check50`, the CS50 Appliance comes with `style50`, a tool with which you can evaluate your code's style vis-à-vis [CS50's style guide](https://manual.cs50.net/style/).
 To run it on, say, `hello.c`, execute the below:

 ~~~ bash
 style50 hello.c